drgulevich/mitmojco/README.md

 # mitmojco
 Microscopic Tunneling Model for Josephson Contacts

-MiTMoJCo release date is scheduled to 10 July 2017
+MiTMoJCo is released

+Documentation and examples are coming soon!